bernhardAxonIvy/doc/source/engine-guide/installation/index.rst

   (e.g. ``www.customer.com/axon``, ``axonivyprod:9090``, ``www.customer.com:90/axon``).

-To install a licence file follow the steps below:
+To install a licence file use the :ref:`engine-cockpit` or follow the steps below:

 #.
 Copy the licence file :file:`\*.lic` to the directory :file:`[engineDir]/configuration`.
 #.
 Remove all other licence files in the :file:`[engineDir]/configuration` directory.